Automatic differentiation in machine learning: a survey: Introduction

-Classically, many methods in machine learning require the evaluation of derivatives and most of the traditional learning algorithms rely on the computation of gradients and Hessians of an objective function \citep{Sra2011}.
-Examples include the training of artificial neural networks \citep{Widrow1990}, conditional random fields \citep{Vishwanathan2006}, natural language processing \citep{Finkel2008}, and computer vision \citep{Parker2010}.

-When introducing new models, machine learning researchers spend considerable effort on the manual derivation of analytical derivatives and subsequently plug these into standard optimization procedures such as L-BFGS \citep{Zhu1997} or stochastic gradient descent \citep{Bottou1998}.
+Conventionally, many methods in machine learning have required the evaluation of derivatives and most of the traditional learning algorithms have relied on the computation of gradients and Hessians of an objective function \citep{Sra2011}.
+When introducing new models, machine learning researchers have spent considerable effort on the manual derivation of analytical derivatives to subsequently plug these into standard optimization procedures such as L-BFGS \citep{Zhu1997} or stochastic gradient descent \citep{Bottou1998}.
 Manual differentiation is time consuming and prone to error.
-Of the other alternatives, numerical differentiation is simple to implement, but scales poorly for gradients and is very inaccurate due to round-off and truncation errors \citep{Jerrell1997}.
+Of the other alternatives, numerical differentiation is simple to implement but can be highly inaccurate due to round-off and truncation errors \citep{Jerrell1997}; more importantly, it scales poorly for gradients, rendering it inappropriate for machine learning where gradients with respect to millions of parameters are commonly needed.
 Symbolic differentiation addresses the weaknesses of both the manual and numerical methods, but often results in complex and cryptic expressions plagued with the problem of ``expression swell'' \citep{Corliss1988}.
-Furthermore, manual and symbolic methods require the model to be expressed as a closed-form mathematical formula, ruling out algorithmic control flow and/or severely limiting expressivity.
+Furthermore, manual and symbolic methods require models to be defined as closed-form expressions, ruling out or severely limiting algorithmic control flow and expressivity.

-We are concerned with the powerful fourth technique, automatic differentiation (AD), which works by systematically applying the chain rule of differential calculus at the elementary operator level.
-Despite its widespread use in other fields, AD has been underused by the machine learning community.\footnote{See, for example, \url{https://justindomke.wordpress.com/2009/02/17/automatic-differentiation-the-most-criminally-underused-tool-in-the-potential-machine-learning-toolbox/}}
+We are concerned with the powerful fourth technique, automatic differentiation (AD).
+AD performs a non-standard interpretation of a given computer program by replacing the domain of the variables to incorporate derivative values and redefining the semantics of the operators to propagate derivatives per the chain rule of differential calculus.
+Despite its widespread use in other fields, general-purpose AD has been underused by the machine learning community until very recently.\footnote{See, e.g., \url{https://justindomke.wordpress.com/2009/02/17/automatic-differentiation-the-most-criminally-underused-tool-in-the-potential-machine-learning-toolbox/}} Following the emergence of deep learning \citep{lecun2015deep,goodfellow2016deep} as the state-of-the-art in many machine learning tasks and the modern workflow based on rapid prototyping and code reuse in frameworks such as Theano \citep{Bastien2012}, Torch \citep{collobert2011torch7}, and TensorFlow \citep{abadi2016tensorflow}, the situation is slowly changing where projects such as autograd\footnote{\url{https://github.com/HIPS/autograd}} \citep{maclaurin2016modeling}, Chainer\footnote{\url{https://chainer.org/}} \citep{tokui2015chainer}, and PyTorch\footnote{\url{http://pytorch.org/}} \citep{paszke2017automatic} are leading the way in bringing general-purpose AD to the mainstream.